Abhilashgit11/recipe-place/README.md

 16. Routing & Observables
     1. Created a file "app-routing.module.ts" and added routes
     2. Added <router-outlet> whever necessary(in app.component.html, recipes.component.html)
+    3. There are a lot of changes made when working on these two topics.
+    4. Most of the code was commented as we are using routes.
+    5. Mainly we were working on Recipes components and its child components (Refer them for better understanding)